Flu(Influenza) in Adults

 The flu is a common seasonal viral infection of the respiratory tract.

 The flu is caused by influenza viruses that can spread quickly from one person to another.
 It is incredibly common, and most people will get the flu at some point in their lives.
-It can cause serious illness and, in some cases, even death.
+It can cause serious illness and, in some cases, even death. (reference)

 The World Health Organization estimates that around three to five million people suffer severe cases of influenza each year.
 An average 290,000 to 650,000 people die from respiratory issues caused by flu viruses annually1.
 However, most cases of flu can be treated at home with flu medicine and bed rest.